 \section{Useful Mathematical Tools}

-In this section, we introduce some background knowledge about variational analysis, operator theory, and probability theory. \begin{definition}[Gâteaux Derivative] Let $X$ be a real Banach space, $U\subset X$ open, and $F:U\to\RR$.
+In this section, we introduce some background knowledge about variational analysis, operator theory, probability, and interpolation theory. \begin{definition}[Gâteaux Derivative] Let $X$ be a real Banach space, $U\subset X$ open, and $F:U\to\RR$.
 We say $F$ is Gâteaux differentiable at $x\in U$ if for every $h\in X$ the directional limit